alfred-kc-tang/portfolio-site/README.md

 ## Introduction

-I was provided with a design mockup and replicated that design in HTML and CSS.
-I developed a responsive website using Bootstrap that displays images, descriptions, and links to each of the portfolio projects I completed throughout the course of my Front-end Web Developer Nanodegree program.
+Given a design mockup, I developed this responsive website using Bootstrap that displays images, descriptions, and links to some of the portfolio projects I completed for Udacit's Front-End Web Developer Nanodegree.

 ## Installation